stevek-ngdata/lilyproject/README.txt

 The first time this will still take more time (though already quite a bit less than before), since the tables still need to be created.
 Subsequent runs should be way faster.

+Note that profiles can be combined, for example:

+mvn -Pconnect -Plog test

+or, if you prefer, like this:

+mvn -Pconnect,log test